 The reviewer at MotherProof says the backseat of the RL "is roomier than last year's and fit three kids in booster seats with no problem."
 They add, "There's a power sunshade on the rear window and manual, retractable sunshades in the rear doors."
 ConsumerGuide asserts the rear of the RL has "enough headroom for all but the very tall.
 There's fine knee space behind all but the tallest front occupants, though foot space is limited."

 Automobile Magazine says the RL's interior is very well appointed, comfortable, and well crafted, but "the HMI (human-machine interface) factors definitely need a re-think.
-Despite the plethora of buttons, knobs, and displays, none of the functions - ranging from adjusting the temperature to changing a radio station - strike me as intuitive.”
-Edmunds notes, “At first, all the buttons on the center stack can be confusing since there are just so many.
-Still, most buttons are nicely labeled, plus the size and shape vary depending on the function.”
-ConsumerGuide Automotive also remarks on the center console controls, pointing out, “Centered on the console is a tilting and rotating knob that acts as the primary control for the navigation system; mastering its use requires time and patience.”
+Despite the plethora of buttons, knobs, and displays, none of the functions - ranging from adjusting the temperature to changing a radio station - strike me as intuitive."
+Edmunds notes, "At first, all the buttons on the center stack can be confusing since there are just so many.
+Still, most buttons are nicely labeled, plus the size and shape vary depending on the function."
+ConsumerGuide Automotive also remarks on the center console controls, pointing out that the control knob required some learning and patience to master.

 The RL provides ample trunk space but fails to deliver interior storage.
 "Cabin storage is unexceptional," observes ConsumerGuide.
 Also commenting on the RL's quality of build, ConsumerGuide says the RL's cabin is "an exercise in understated luxury.
 Most surfaces are padded or richly textured, and assembled quality is top notch.
 Our testers suffer from a few unseemly squeaks from the console area, however."